Molnes/skytjenesterPortfolio/README.md

 ### Architecture Overview
 I deploy to a VM in OpenStack with an Ubuntu 22.04 image.
 The deployment is done by building a docker image and pushing it to Docker Hub.
 The VM then pulls the image from Docker Hub and runs it.
 The VM is accessible through a floating IP that is assigned to it when it is created.

-It uses a 1cpu 2 GB RAM flavor and a 20 GB volume (which comes standard with the image).
+It uses a 1cpu 2 GB RAM flavor and a 20 GB volume (which comes standard with the image I chose).

 ### Development
 1. The first iteration was to create a simple endpoint that returns an HTML body with hello world and the current timestamp.
 This was done using Golang and the net/http package.